FishCenSV2/fishCenSV2/README.md

 detector.init();
 ```

 The first line sets the FPS for the tracking algorithm (initialization not seen here).
 The next couple lines are the left and right counts for the species.
-Left and right mean the direction of travel when crossing the middle of the screen At the moment this just counts cellphones and anything else that is not a cellphone.
+Left and right mean the direction of travel when crossing the middle of the screen.
 The lines after that are just more setup and some will be brought up again later.
 Note that the second-to-last line constructs the machine learning detector using the two strings mentioned at the start.

+> [!IMPORTANT]
-NOTE: PLEASE look at the documentation for the yolo class [here](https://github.com/FishCenSV2/fishCenSV2/tree/main/libs/yolo).
+> **PLEASE** look at the documentation for the yolo class [here](https://github.com/FishCenSV2/fishCenSV2/tree/main/libs/yolo).
 There is the possiblity that something may break due to using a different model.

 Next we have the following code
 ```cpp